booklearner/gas-tracker/README.md

 # gas-tracker

-Tiny web app to get real-time gas prices for Ethereum (and maybe other blockchains in the future?)
+Tiny API to get (close to) real-time gas prices on the Ethereum network.

 ## Ethereum